U.S. Exchanges

 List of Natural Gas ETFs and ETNs

 Natural gas markets in 2026 are driven by a 42% surge in LNG exports and increasing demand from AI data centers.
-Explore the leading ETFs tracking Henry Hub futures and top-tier natural gas producers.
+Explore the leading funds tracking Henry Hub futures and top-tier producers.

 $3.85 Henry Hub Spot